 - The inhabitants of its endemic range have also discovered multiple uses for the species.
 Given its rather unique form, it makes a popular gift Valentine’s Day.
 Various parts of the tree have also been discovered to have medicinal properties.

-- Sadly, It has become highly endangered.
+- Sadly, the fascinating Hooker’s Lips has become highly endangered.
 It was moderately rare, to begin with.
 Now, its numbers and range have both been severely diminished by climate change and habitat loss.

 Hooker’s Lips Physical Description